devareus/Eclectic-Token-Sniper/README.md

   - BuyGasAmount: Maximum gas amount for buy transactions.
   - ApproveGasAmount: Maximum gas amount for approval transactions.
   - SellGasAmount: Maximum gas amount for sell transactions.
+  - BuyEip1559MaxPriorityFee: Sets the EIP1559 priority fee for buy transactions.
+Set to -1 to disable EIP1559.
+  - ApproveEip1559MaxPriorityFee: Sets the EIP1559 priority fee for approval transactions.
+Set to -1 to disable EIP1559.
+  - SellEip1559MaxPriorityFee: Sets the EIP1559 priority fee for sell transactions.
+Set to -1 to disable EIP1559.
   - EstimateGasOnBuy: If enabled, an estimation of gas is done before submitting buy transactions and checked against the maximum amount above.
 This has the advantage of not wasting gas in aborted transactions if these are going to fail due to being out-of-gas, but the disadvantage of making the snip operation slower.
 You can leave it off if using the HoneypotCheck functionality, as the gas limits are already checked by it.
   - EstimateGasOnSell: Similar to the above, but for sell transactions.